It all began with a need.

 Angie and the team of special instructors at HUA have the expertise to teach frustrated learners, to motivate them, and to provide the encouragement and environment needed for success in a Christ-centered environment.

-Meet Angie Benner, Head of School
+Angie Benner Head of School

-Upon graduation, Angie and Jeff’s son was diagnosed with ADD, cross-dominance, and executive functioning issues.
-These challenges motivated Angie to deepen her teaching credentials, and she earned further certification with the Orton-Gillingham Association.
+During this time, Angie and her husband realized their second child did not seem to meet developmental milestones like others.
+After testing, their son was diagnosed with dyslexia, ADHD, cross-dominance, and executive functioning issues.
+These challenges motivated Angie to deepen her teaching credentials, and she earned two certifications with the Orton-Gillingham Association, implementing these proven methods with her son.

 Angie Benner, Head of School